XanderCodex-lab/dataflow-project-template/README.md

 #### Declaring the stream parameter in the transformation

-Make sure to specify one last optional paramter called `stream` in the transformation function, the incoming stream of data will be a dictionary with the exact payload received in the HTTP post request.
+Make sure to specify one last optional parameter called `stream` in the transformation function, the incoming stream of data will be a dictionary with the exact payload received in the HTTP post request.

 ```py
 import pandas as pd